CSV User Import

 Importing user accounts

 To import your users, you must first have a properly-formatted CSV file.
 The plugin comes with a sample.csv file to help you get started.
 Alternatively, you can download the sample file here.

-Your CSV file should contain the following fields: user_email, first_name, last_name, and user_login.
-If you want to update existing users, you can include an ID field as well.
+Your CSV file should contain the following fields: User Email, First Name, Last Name, and User Login.
+If you want to update existing users, you can include a User ID field as well.
 Optionally, you can import a member's payment profile ID, expiration date, subscription key, recurring status, and user password.

 List of support fields:

-- ID - the member's user ID (valid only for existing users)
+- User ID - the member's user ID (valid only for existing users)

 Below is a screenshot of a properly-formatted CSV import file.